 If you can't win, cheat.
 Hell, cheat anyway.
-That's how the saying goes.
+That's how the saying goes, right?
 Whether you choose to apply that saying to Pokémon Go is up to you.
-If you prefer to earn your rewards honestly, through hard work and determination, then stop here and go check out my Pokémon Go tips and tricks instead.
-Otherwise, if all you want to do is win at all costs, here's how people are hacking and cheating their way to the top!
+Some people prefer to earn their rewards honestly, through hard work and determination.
+If that's you, I commend your for that; stop here and go check out my Pokémon Go tips and tricks instead.
+But, if you'd rather get your rewards however possible, here's how people are hacking and cheating their way to the top!

 Warning: Stuff that can and should get your account banned

 There are some cheats and hacks that are expressly against the Pokémon Go terms of service (ToS).
 People do them, and they seem to work, which is frustrating, so more people start doing them, and it creates a vicious cycle.
 They can also get you banned.
 Bans sometimes come in waves every month or so, but now they've also been joined by "slashing," which puts a line across illegitimately gained Pokémon and makes them useless in Gym and Raid Battles.

 Before investing any time in this kind of cheating, consider you might end up losing your account completely.

 Spoofing: Some people fake their GPS location so that they can go to where a 100% Dragonite or Tyranitar is and scoop it up immediately, drop onto any Gym and take it down and build it back up at any time, and otherwise travel the world at a whim.
 Pokémon Go is cracking down on this by randomizing stats on the server-side for any player under level 25, so it's currently tough to detect the IV of a Pokémon.
 On the Android side, spoofing is also being detected and locked out of the game.
 It's obviously something Pokémon Go cares about deeply and wants to prevent.